nickmcfaddin/comp3350-group-project/Documents/Iteration 1/Iteration_1_Release_Notes.md

 2. Removing a list: completed.
 3. Adding an item: completed.
 4. Deleting an item: completed.
+5. Modifying an item: removed.\
+    We made the choice to remove this feature as we switched our database structure to have items that were non-modifiable instead of being added manually by the user.
+By doing this, we could have more control over the subcategories of each item, including price and nutritional facts which are shown in this iteration.

 #### Prices
 1. Item price: completed.